 The thin C-shaped satin-finished neck with a 14-inch-radius rosewood fretboard and 24 extra jumbo frets lend the Stealth C-1 more shred cred.
 But while there isn’t a trem system here, a string-through-body hardtail bridge is a decent trade-off.

 You’d be hard-pressed to find another electric guitar under $500 with the bold and commanding looks of a big ol’ Gretsch.
-The G2622 Streamliner brings you all of Gretsch’s resonant, semi-hollow tones, handsome looks and overall rock ’n’ roll vibes in an affordable package.
+The Gretsch GG2420T Streamliner brings you all of Gretsch’s resonant, semi-hollow tones, fetching appearance and vintage, Rockabilly vibes in a package that’s light on yor wallet.

 - Vintage good looks with a bound body and neck